 Step 2 of 5

 Next, decide who your competitors are.
 These should offer comparable value propositions.
-If necessary, group similar competitors into groups if the target groups and products or services are very similar.
+If necessary, group similar competitors together if the target customers and products or services are very similar.
 Give each competitor or group a distinct color and place a respectively colored card with the corresponding competitor’s name or group as a caption on the template in the fields “1st competitor / group”, “2nd competitor / group” etc. The first field “Own Company” is intended for your company.
 This field must be also filled with a colored card.

 Remember that your company has both direct and indirect competitors.
 As an airline, for example, you are competing with both low-cost airlines (first group) and premium airlines (second group) as well as railway companies, bus companies, car rental companies, carpools, and many other market participants.